-Paper Quality Matters – Choosing the best paper type for your project starts with understanding why paper is such a crucial element.
+Paper Quality Matters – Choosing the best paper type for your project starts with understanding why the paper is such a crucial element.
 Your customers equate the quality of your marketing with the quality of your products and services, so to have a high-quality print job suggests you have a high-quality business that offers high-quality products, services, and customer support – which influences purchasing decisions.

 Imagine receiving two postcards in the mail, each from competing companies yet featuring comparable offers and design.
-Company A’s postcard is thin and flimsy, the colors are dull and lackluster, and the inks appears scratched.
+Company A’s postcard is thin and flimsy, the colors are dull and lackluster, and the inks appear scratched.
 Company B’s postcard is thick and sturdy, the colors are brilliant, and the ink is flawless.

 Everything else being equal, which company would you buy from?
 Most people would choose Company B simply because they sent the superior postcard; a fundamental, yet often subconscious, psychological response to quality marketing materials.

 The right paper stock for printing lends itself to a sub-discipline called sensory marketing: understanding how the senses influence perception, which in turn influences buying decisions.

 When you use the best paper stock for printing your projects, your designs look amazing – even fascinating, delighting customers’ sense of sight – and your marketing materials deliver pleasant tactile sensations that customers equate to quality.